-- 1. Family and student will participate in person centered planning and complete task regularly that are related to their plan and goals - 2.
+- 1. Family and student will participate in person centered planning and complete tasks regularly that are related to their plan and goals - 2.
 Family and student will use provided exercises to practice at home regularly, reporting efforts using preferred communication method - 3.
 Family and student will review behavior strategies to guide conversations/activities, regularly reporting progress - 4.
 Family and student will utilize the results of a transition checklist to complete work-readiness exercises, regularly reporting efforts - 5.
 Family and student will use a graduation timeline as a guide to track individual activities student needs to complete - 6.
-Family and student will track ongoing conversations by using conversation starters or progress reports to discuss attendance/behavior/academic needs of the student

-20 Parent Mentors engaged families in order to increase the high school graduation rate, decrease the dropout rate, and/or increase post-secondary enrollment in FY16.

-144 Families and their partners were targeted in initiatives related to improving graduation outcomes in FY16.

-80% of Parent Mentors met their end of the year goal related to improving graduation outcomes in FY16.
+Family and student will track ongoing conversations by using conversation starters or progress reports to discuss attendance/behavior/academic needs of the student - 18 Parent Mentors engaged families in order to increase the high school graduation rate, decrease the dropout rate, and/or increase post-secondary enrollment in FY17. - 142 Families and their partners were targeted in initiatives related to improving graduation outcomes in FY17. - 67% of Parent Mentors met the end-of-the-year goal they set related to improving graduation outcomes in FY17.